 This is part one in a two-part series on master data management.
-If you’re looking for the list of MDM vendors, that blog post can be found here.
+Here’s a list of MDM vendors if that’s what you’re looking for.

 Master Data Management (MDM) is a discipline for specialized quality improvement defined by the policies and procedures put in place by data governance teams.
 The ultimate goal is to provide end-users with a single authoritative view of information so they can make better decisions.